Income Tax Filing Due Date Extended – A.Y. 2018-19

 ITR form utilities are used for the digital filing of returns, except on a few occasions.
 Though ITR forms were notified on the 3rd of April this year, the ITR form utilities in the format of Java and Excel were only released on the month of May, except for ITR-1 utility which was released on the 14th of April.
 Such a delay in the issue of ITR forms limited the taxpayers stipulated duration.

 Moreover, the schemas for ITR forms 2, 3 and 7 were updated on 7th July 2018, and that for ITR-5 was updated on the 13th of the same month.
-These updates portray that the changes need to be made in the bulk filing ITR softwares by the vendors supplying such software.
-These softwares are in-turn used by the assessees for filing ITR returns, which effectively delays the filing process given that software vendors require at-least a week to update its software as per changed schema of ITR forms.
+These updates portray that the changes need to be made in the bulk filing ITR software by the vendors supplying such software.
+These software programs are in-turn used by the assessees for filing ITR returns, which effectively delays the filing process given that software vendors require at-least a week to update its software as per changed schema of ITR forms.

 Delay in Updation of TDS Credit